jenofdoom/react-intermediate/README.md

 };
 ```

-It is not strictly speaking necessary to set up the action type as a const, but
+It is not strictly speaking necessary to set up the action type as a `const`, but
 doing so ensures that we don't garble them as we need to use them both here and
 in the reducer, too.
 See [the
 docs](http://redux.js.org/docs/basics/Actions.html) for more on this.